alekhyagolla01/mlr-house-price-prediction/README.md

 test_prediction = reg.predict(X_test)
 ```

-The predictions are compared with the actual house prices to evaluate model performance.
+The predicted values are compared with the actual values to evaluate the model.

 ---

-# 📉 Model Evaluation
+# 📉 RMSE — Root Mean Square Error

-Two important regression metrics are used:
+RMSE measures the difference between actual and predicted values.

-### 1️⃣ RMSE
+### Formula

-**Root Mean Square Error** measures the average magnitude of prediction errors.

 ```text
 RMSE = √[ Σ(yi - ŷi)² / n ]